 “These monk’s robes are draftier than they look,” Sanders, 74, told us as he waited to be interviewed by CNN’s Poppy Harlow.
 “If I’d known it was going to be this chilly I would never have gone commando.”

 Underwear was a recurring theme for both elderly competitors.

 The politician formerly known as Hillary Rodham Clinton – who recently underwent a painful legal name change to “Princess Di” – is shown sporting an Armani royalty robe.
-The garment was hand-crafted from a single continuous piece of gold lame, a notoriously difficult fabric to work with when it comes to stain removal, by a crew of Saudia Arabian seamstresses laboring under royal threat of genital mutilation.
+The garment was hand-crafted from a single continuous piece of gold lame – a notoriously difficult fabric to work with when it comes to stain removal – by a crew of Saudi Arabian seamstresses laboring under royal threat of genital mutilation.

-Di, 69, prefers to describe the impressive garment as a “Hijab”.robe.
-She says she only wears it when visting her backers in the House of Saud.
+Di, 69, prefers to describe the impressive garment as a “Hijab”robe.
+She says she only wears it when visiting her backers in the House of Saud.

 “These thongy things are not as comfortable as they look,” Di lamented. “but it’s a small price to pay for fashion.
-You can tell the artisans who crafted this lovely garment for me were really motivated.”
+You can tell from the quality workmanship that the artisans who crafted this lovely garment for me were really motivated.”